ARTIST STATEMENT

 • NAWA Signature Member Exhibition, National Art Club, Grand Gallery, New York, NY

-• Fresh, Gallery Twist, Lexington, MA
+• Fresh, Juried by Directors of gallery, Gallery Twist, Lexington, MA

 • Art with Intention, Gallery Sitka South, Newport, RI